Last Updated on August 21, 2025 by Jason

 Smiths is an iconic English watch brand.
 The earliest Smiths watches are pocket watches from the 19th Century, either made in England or Switzerland and cased here or abroad.
-Most of the watches are signed S.Smith on the dial or movement or potentially both.
-Smiths vintage watches occupy a distinct area of collecting, they are of particular interest to collectors of English timepieces.
+Most of the watches are signed S.Smith on the dial or movement, or potentially both.
+Smiths vintage watches occupy a distinct area of collecting.
+They are of particular interest to collectors of English timepieces.
 The price of vintage Smiths watches is defined more by market trends on vintage watches in general, rather than specifically English products.
+This is likely to change as more collectors become aware of the brand.

 History

-Samuel Smith had a jewellery shop at 12 Newington Causeway in south east London in 1851.
+Samuel Smith had a jewellery shop at 12 Newington Causeway in south-east London in 1851.
 In 1875, Samuel Smith died at the age of 49.
 During his time in control of the firm, it had experienced a rapid rate of growth.
-During 1872, it relocated the centre of its operations to 85 The Strand, next door to the premises of Charles Frodsham.
+In 1872, it relocated the centre of its operations to 85 The Strand, next door to the premises of Charles Frodsham.
 In 1885, a large business operating as diamond merchants emerged, based at 6 Grand Hotel Buildings, Trafalgar Square, and from 1895 at 68 Piccadilly.
-They were not watchmakers as such, rather retailers.
+They were not watchmakers as such, but rather retailers.
 They had the watches made and branded with their name.
 Smiths watches were typically manufactured by Nicole Nielsen of Soho Square.
-In the early 20th century Smiths branched out into manufacturing automobile accessories, this was to become the largest part of its business.
+In the early 20th century, Smiths branched out into manufacturing automobile accessories, which was to become the largest part of its business (Smiths Group at Wikipedia).

 World War 2